jbisbee/virtualenvwrapper-django/README.md

 ### Change Log ###

+**v1.3**
+* Fixed bug if manage.py was not located in the root project directory.
+Settings was correctly evaluated in this case to the wrong module name (mysite.mysite.settings instead of mysite.settings)
+* Added an install.sh script that makes the install process easier.
+You just need to set the DJANGO_PROJECTS_SRC_DIR variable for context, checkout the project in that directory and then run the install script.
+* Feedback from a friend telling me I'm a bash newbie.
+I was quoting bash variables when I didn't need to.  (${1} should have just been $1, etc)

 **v1.2**
 * Added DJANGO_PROJECTS_SRC_DIR as a .bashrc override because I mistakenly assumed everyone uses $HOME/src to store their source code.